 Gericke’s controversial activities transpired before he worked for ExpressVPN

 It’s also important to note that all of this transpired before Gericke began working at ExpressVPN.
-ExpressVPN also explained that they did not know about any of these activities involving Project Raven.
+ExpressVPN further clarified that they did not know about any of these activities involving Project Raven.

 When we hired Daniel in December 2019, we knew his background: 20 years in cybersecurity, first with the U.S. military and various government contractors, then with a U.S. company providing counter-terrorism intelligence services to the U.S. and its ally, the U.A.E., and finally with a U.A.E. company doing the same work.
 We did not know the details of any classified activities, nor of any investigation prior to its resolution this month.
 But we did know what we had built here at ExpressVPN: a company where every system and process is hardened and designed to minimize risks of all kinds, both external and internal.